OUR COPYRIGHT POLICY

 These were the looping cartidges that needed a special playback machine.

-We will rebuild them for you and transfer to DVD.
-The Super 8 film will be removed from the cartridges and placed on standard 50 foot reels.
+We will disassemble the Magi-cartridges for you and transfer to DVD.
+The 8mm or Super 8 film will be removed from the cartridges and placed on standard 50 foot reels.
 Your original cartridges and boxes will be returned.Contact us for details on Tecnicolor MAGI-CARTRIDGES

 Is your film rusty, moldy, stinky, or dirty?

 Has it gotten wet or been in a fire?